vijaypolsani/poc/pandapoc/Readme.md

 Stack: Twilio SMS for Sending and Receiving SMS.
 Zillow API for Property Data queries.
 Mule for ESB orchestration.
 CloudHub for IPAAS runtime.
 Git for source control.

+Note:** If your Twilio account is Trail, then you need to explicitly register your phone number to receive & send messages.